 “From grief and groan, to a golden throne, beside the King of Heaven.”

-In the final lines De Vere is speaking again.
+In the final lines, De Vere is speaking again.
 Here, he begins with the word “Avaunt!”
 He is trying to send the mourners away.
 De Vere does not want to feel depressed or heavy.
-He states that his heart with be “light” and he will not “raise” a “dirge” for Lenore.
+He states that his heart is “light” and he will not “raise” a “dirge” for Lenore.
 This is due to the fact that he plans to meet her again.